-How to distribute certain types of expenses
+How to prorate certain types of expenses

 If the property is rented for just part of the year and is used for other purposes for the rest of the year, certain expenses, such as utility bills, can be attributed to the rental period in proportion to the duration of the rental.

 For example, IBI or Community fees that are normally paid annually or quarterly must be prorated according to the number of days in which the property was rented.

 Each expense that covers a period longer than the time of the rental needs to be multiplied using the calculations as shown in the example below.

 The following example shows how to include 2 different expenses: the IBI tax and the cost of a repair.